*2019 Update: Surcharges have been repealed*

 If you are would like to apply for a surcharge fee reduction, consider the following:

-You can look up your account, and apply for the Indigency Program here:
+You can look up your account, and apply for the Indigence Program here:

 We hope you found this information helpful.
 If you were recently arrested or charged with a misdemeanor or felony, or need a Fort Worth DWI Lawyer give us a call today at (817) 203-2220 or reach out online.